10 Top-Rated Weekend Getaways from Melbourne

 Wondering where to stay?
 You'll find plenty of bed-and-breakfast accommodations in this scenic region.
 Check before you go for weekend getaway deals for couples.
 The lovely Linden Gardens Rainforest Retreat makes a romantic getaway, with gas fireplaces, rainforest views, and tubs for two.

 Lovely, laid-back Lorne, on the iconic Great Ocean Road, is a favorite seaside getaway – especially during summer.
 Overlooking Loutit Bay, this picturesque town lies less than a two-hour drive from the city.
 The beautiful golden beach is the focal point here, and top things to do include swimming, surfing, and fishing.
 Head to the local pier to buy fresh-caught fish for dinner.

-Lorne is also a gateway to Otway National Park, with scenic hiking trails and beautiful waterfalls cascading into fern-fringed creeks.
+Lorne is also a gateway to Otway National Park.
+Here, you can explore scenic hiking trails and see beautiful waterfalls cascading into fern-fringed creeks.
 Erskine Falls is a favorite.
 For zipline fun, sign up for Otway Fly Treetop Adventures.